taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 However, if you are like me and have been using Webpack as the choice of bundler for some time now and aren't ready to give it up just yet, then you're in the right place.

 In this post I'll be going over how to setup a new application using Phoenix v1.6 that will render a single page application for the frontend that utilizes Webpack as the asset bundler, Babel as the Javascript compiler, and React as the view library.

+We will also go a little further and demonstrate how to configure client side routing using React Router as well as how to have the frontend React application communicate with the backend Phoenix server.

 ## Creating A New Phoenix Application